nhooyr/neoman/README.md

 Neoman without any arguments will use `<cword>` as the page.

-See `g:neoman_current_window` under settings for an explaination of the bang.
+See `g:neoman_current_window` under settings for an explanation of the bang.

 ## Mappings
 `<c-]>` or `K` to jump to a manpage under the cursor.